 The Galaxy S21 Plus comes with two storage sizes: 128GB and 256GB.
 Now, this year that makes quite a difference, because the microSD card slot is gone, so the storage you buy is the storage you get.
 Samsung will encourage you to take advantage of OneDrive storage to expand the files you can have, but it’s no substitute for the ability for a single-purchase piece of physical media.

 Like all Galaxy phones the S21 Plus uses Android, and we’re currently at version 11 of this software.
 It’s highly customizable on the S21 Plus, and navigating through it is slick and satisfying.
+Android also has great accessibility options, which makes the Samsung Galaxy S21 Plus one of the best smartphones for seniors who are looking for something a bit bougie.
 Sometimes you’ll find it tough to locate the exact function you need, but the search bar will help you get there in most cases.
 Basically, there are no performance issues here - just minor complaints, such as the reliance on wireless audio and cloud storage, to make the phone feel ‘complete’.

 Samsung Galaxy S21 Plus: Display